peeomid/todos.md/local_doc/tui-architecture.md

 Before any write to a Markdown file:

 - The TUI checks the file `mtime` against `fileMtimes`.
-- If it changed, the user is prompted to reload from disk before proceeding.
+- If it changed, the TUI forces an automatic reload from disk before proceeding (no prompt).

+In addition, the TUI watches input files for changes and auto-reloads when it detects external edits.

 Edits are “locate then mutate”: